GaloisInc/LoCo/optimal/doc/reference.md

 |]
 ```

-See below for more details on the typing rules governing vectors.different
+See [below](#vectors-4) for more details on the typing rules governing vectors,
-vector syntactic forms, and more detailed semantics.
-TODO.
+different vector syntactic forms, and more detailed semantics.

 #### Code Generation